Dil Da Rockstar (The Rockstar of the Heart)

 Act 1: Roohan Di Talash (In Search of Souls)

-• Sarabjeet "Sarab" Singh Janjua, a rebellious musician from Amritsar, struggles to find the emotional depth needed to create powerful music.
+• Sarabjeet "Sarab" Singh Maan, a rebellious musician from Amritsar, struggles to find the emotional depth needed to create powerful music.

-• His father Kulraj and brother-in-law Jagdeep, disapprove of his musical ambitions, while his other family members (Harkirat, Rajveer, Kulwant, Amritpal, Nimrat, and Simrat) support him.
+• His father, Kulraj disapproves of his musical ambitions, while his other family members (Harkirat, Rajveer, Kulwant, Amritpal, Nimrat, and Simrat) supports him.

 • Flashbacks of his late mother, Surjeet Kaur, reveal the emotional bond that influences Sarab's musical journey.

-• In Paris, Sarab meets Heer Kaur Pannu, a painter, who is with Pavneet Kaur Sekhon, her socialite friend.
+• In Paris, Sarab meets Heer Kaur Pannu, a painter, and Pavneet Kaur Sekhon, her socialite friend.
 Heer and Sarab carefree adventures in Paris (Eiffel Tower, jazz bars, street music) foster a silent, growing bond.

 • Sarab's performance in New York marks the beginning of his romance with Heer.

-• Heer’s family (Varinder, Navjot and Mandeep) becomes suspicious of her changing attitudes.
+• Heer’s family (Varinder, Navjot & Mandeep) becomes suspicious of her changing attitudes.

 • Sarab's concert at Montréal reveals rising fame but emotional dissonance.